Jeep Cherokee Insurance Rates

 Rates are averaged for all Jeep Cherokee models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-Finding cheaper rates on insurance for a Jeep Cherokee consists of being safe and accident-free, having above-average credit, avoid buying unnecessary coverage, and consideration of higher deductibles.
-Take the time to compare rates at least once a year by getting rate quotes from direct carriers like GEICO, Progressive, and Esurance, and also from local insurance agents.
+Finding cheaper rates on auto insurance consists of having a decent driving record, having above-average credit, avoid buying unnecessary coverage, and qualifying for all possible discounts.
+Invest the time to shop around every year by obtaining price quotes from direct carriers like GEICO, Progressive, and Esurance, and also from local insurance agents.

-- Drivers can save up to $190 per year just by quoting online well ahead of the renewal date
+- Drivers can save up to $190 per year simply by quoting online in advance

 - Increasing comprehensive and collision deductibles can save around $575 each year

-- Youthful drivers are the costliest to insure, costing up to $508 each month if full coverage is included
+- 16 to 18-year-old drivers are the costliest to insure, costing up to $508 each month if full coverage is included

 Rate Tables and Charts